Dick Emery: Personal life

 Emery had a very difficult childhood initially, but things settled down following the departure of his father, Laurie Howe.
 He was devoted to his mother for most of his life and helped support her once he was able to work.
 This devotion caused problems in his marriages.

 He was in six long-term relationships, marrying five times, and also had numerous affairs.
 He often appeared in tabloid newspapers with beautiful women.

 At the beginning of the Second World War he married Joan (sometimes known as Zelda) Sainsbury and had one son, Gilbert Richard.
 After the failure of that marriage, he married Irene (Pip) Ansell but the marriage barely lasted six months.
 While working in summer season in 1950, at the Winter Gardens in Ventnor on the Isle of Wight, he met Iris Margaret Tully, who was also in the show.
 At the end of the season, they returned to London and set up home together in Iris' flat in Shaftesbury Avenue.
 Iris changed her name to Emery by deed poll until 1955, a year after she had given birth to his second son, Nicholas William.
-She and Emery married in 1955.
+Emery and she married in 1955.

 The marriage was a rocky one because Emery had several affairs while away on tour.
 He met the woman who became his fourth wife, Victoria Chambers, in the mid-1950s.
 He was torn between the two women, but in late 1958 he left Iris and moved to Thames Ditton in Surrey to set up home.

 In 1960, however, he returned to Iris and his son and moved them to Thames Ditton, but he could never settle, and in 1962 he left Iris for Victoria.
 Iris divorced him in 1964.
 By this time, he had set up home in Esher.
-Vickie bore him a son Michael and a daughter Eliza.
+Vickie had a son Michael and a daughter Eliza with him.
 His last wife was Josephine Blake to whom he was still married at the time of his death, although he had left her to live with Fay Hillier, an actress 30 years his junior.

 Outside showbusiness, he enjoyed flying, and held a pilot's licence from 1961 onwards.
 He also liked fast cars and motorcycles.
 He was a keen maker of scale models, and was president of the Airfix Modellers' Club.
 He also wrote a review feature for Meccano Magazine during 1971.

 While the public took him to heart, voting him BBC TV Personality of the Year in 1972, Emery suffered from severe stage fright and low self-esteem.
 He underwent psychoanalysis and hypnosis, and took sedatives to try to cure the problems.

 He had four children, Gilbert, Nicholas, Michael and Eliza, and was the half-brother of actress Ann Emery.